davidoc23/TechHomeProject/README_david_contribution.md

     - **Date Picker & Filtering** – Select a date to view analytics for that day only.
     - **Hourly Drill-Down** – Click any hour in the usage chart to see a detailed modal of all actions/devices in that hour.
     - **Handles loading, empty, and error states.**
+    - **Dark Mode Theming:** The analytics dashboard now fully supports dark mode.
+All backgrounds, cards, text, and charts adapt dynamically using the app’s theme.
+Modal overlays, activity feeds, and charts automatically update when the user switches between light and dark mode.
+    - **Improved Hour Display:** Hourly activity modals now display the hour as a full range (e.g., “17:00–17:59”) for clarity.
+This small UI fix improves time comprehension for end users.
+    - **Timestamp & Timezone Handling:** Substantial work to ensure timestamps/logs display consistently in the user’s local time.
+All logs are stored in UTC and the frontend attempts to render using local timezone.
+However, a known issue remains where times may appear one hour behind Ireland local time due to subtle daylight saving handling.
+    - **CSV Export Functionality:** Users and admins can now export/download usage logs as CSV files for offline review, audits, or external reporting.
+    - **No Logs Modal:** A modal now displays clearly when no logs are found for a selected date/filter, improving user feedback.
+    - **Manual and Auto-Refresh:** Added a manual Refresh button to immediately reload analytics for today.
+The dashboard auto-refreshes every 5 minutes for up-to-date data without user action.

 - **Automated Testing**
   - Authored the entire backend test suite (`tests/`), including: